dbarproductions/pta-volunteer-sign-up-sheets/readme.txt

 If your site is going to be affected by GDPR, then you should contact a lawyer to make sure you do everything needed to be in compliance.

 == Changelog ==
+**Version 4.4.1**

+*   Minor change to the way the timestamp is calculated for use on the Admin view pages (to view all signup data) to allow dataTables to properly sort the date column.
+An issue was discovered where some date formats in other languages could cause an issue with the calculation of the timestamp using PHP's strtotime function.
+*   Tested with PHP 8.2.10
+*   Tested with WordPress 6.3.2

+**Version 4.4.0**

+*   Minor code cleanup
+*   Tested with PHP 8.2.10
+*   Tested with WordPress 6.3.1

 **Version 4.3.0**

 *   Added select option for all WordPress Users on the Admin Email Volunteers page, so you can now directly email all of your WordPress users.